PyMVPA/PyMVPA/doc/source/tutorial_eventrelated.rst

   <http://ipython.org/ipython-doc/dev/interactive/htmlnotebook.html>`_:
   [`ipynb <notebooks/tutorial_eventrelated.ipynb>`_]

 In all previous tutorial parts we have analyzed the same fMRI data.
-We analyzed it using a number of different strategies, but they all had one thing in common: A sample in each dataset was always a single fMRI volume.
+We analyzed it using a number of different strategies, but they all had one thing in
-Sometimes, we have limited ourselves to just a specific region of interest, sometimes we averaged many fMRI volumes into a single one.
+common: A sample in each dataset was always a single volume from an fMRI time series.
+Sometimes, we have limited ourselves to just a specific temporal windows of interest, sometimes we averaged many fMRI volumes into a single one.
 In all cases, however, a feature always corresponded to a voxel in the fMRI volume and appeared only once in the dataset.

 In this part we are going to extend the analysis beyond the spatial dimensions and will consider *time* as another aspect of our data.
+We will demonstrate two different approaches: 1) modeling of experimental conditions and proceed with an analysis of model parameter estimates, and
-This is a common thing to do, for example, in ERP-analyses of EEG data.
+2) the extraction of spatio-temporal data samples.
+The latter approach is common, for example, in ERP-analyses of EEG data.

-Here we are going to employ a similar approach in our well-known example data -- this time selecting a subset of ventral temporal regions.
+Let's start with our well-known example dataset -- this time selecting a subset of ventral temporal regions.

 >>> from mvpa2.tutorial_suite import *
 >>> ds = get_raw_haxby2001_data(roi=(36,38,39,40))
->>> print ds.shape
-(1452, 941)

 As we know, this dataset consists of 12 concatenated experiment sessions.
 Every session had a stimulation block spanning multiple fMRI volumes for each of the eight stimulus categories.
 Stimulation blocks were separated by rest periods.
-What we want to do now is to look at the spatio-temporal signal across our region of interest and the full duration of the stimulation blocks.
-In other words, we want to perform a sensitivity analysis revealing the spatio-temporal distribution of classification-relevant information.

-In this kind of analysis, we consider each stimulation block an :term:`event` and we need to create a representative sample for every one of them.
-In the context of an event-related fMRI classification analysis, the literature offers three principal techniques:

-1. Choose a single representative volume.
-2. Compress all relevant volumes into a single one (averaging or parametric fit).
-3. Consider the full event-related time series.

-Obviously, only the third approach can possibly provide us with a temporal sensitivity profile, hence we will choose this path.

 Event-related Pre-processing Is Not Event-related
 -------------------------------------------------